boveus/hyrax-wiki/Add-test-coverage-to-your-Sufia-based-Hydra-Head.md

   end
 ```

-In order to run this test, you need to:
+In order to run this test, you need to tell rspec to use FactoryGirl and you need to add a convenient find_or_create method to the FactoryGirl module.

 Add these lines to your spec/spec_helper.rb